Tertullian: Apostolicity

 Tertullian was a defender of the necessity of apostolicity.
 In his Prescription Against Heretics, he explicitly challenges heretics to produce evidence of the apostolic succession of their communities.

 Eucharist

-Unlike many early Christian writers, Tertullian along with Clement of Alexandria used the word "figure" and "symbol" to define the Eucharist, Tertullian in his book Against Marcion implied that: "this is my body" should be interpreted as "a figure of my body".
-While others have also suggested that Tertullian believed in a spiritual presence in the Eucharist.
+Unlike many early Christian writers, Tertullian (along with Clement of Alexandria) used the word "figure" and "symbol" to define the Eucharist, since in his book Against Marcion he implied that "this is my body" should be interpreted as "a figure of my body"; others have also suggested that he believed in a spiritual presence in the Eucharist.

 Baptism

 Tertullian advises the postponement of baptism of little children and the unmarried, he mentions that it was customary to baptise infants, with sponsors speaking on their behalf.
 He argued that an infant ran the risk of growing up and then falling into sin, which could cause them to lose their salvation, if they were baptized as infants.